-A number of these original watercolours have been used to create an exclusive range of reproductions which feature scenes of the Highgrove Estate, other iconic royal residences and some of The Prince's favourite places, including Yorkshire, Greece, The Klosters and Scotland.
+A number of these original watercolours have been used to create an exclusive range of reproductions which feature scenes of the Highgrove Estate, other iconic royal residences and some of The King's favourite places, including Yorkshire, Greece, The Klosters and Scotland.

-All profits from the sale of the limited-edition lithographs will be donated to The Prince of Wales’s Charitable Foundation, a grant-making organisation which supports a wide range of causes, including projects in the built environment, young people and education, responsible enterprise and global sustainability.
+All profits from the sale of the limited-edition lithographs will be donated to The King's Foundartion, a grant-making organisation which supports a wide range of causes, including projects in the built environment, young people and education, responsible enterprise and global sustainability.